FahrJo/ultimate-automizer/README.md

 * `ultimate.executablePath`: Path to the executable of Ultimate is NOT accessed by the REST API.
 This can either be Ultimate itself or the [wrapper script for MacOS](https://github.com/FahrJo/ultimate-automizer-docker).
 * `ultimate.settingsPath`: Path to the settings (*.epf) of Ultimate is not accessed by the REST API.
 * `ultimate.toolchainPath`: Path to the toolchain (*.xml) of Ultimate is NOT accessed by the REST API.
+* `ultimate.verifyOnSave`: Enables verification on each file save (false by default)

 ## Known Issues